California: The Leader in Stem Cell Research

-As the largest source of funding for stem cell research outside the National Institutes of Health, CIRM supports innovative research programs focused on accelerating treatments to patients in need.
+As the largest source of funding for stem cell research outside the National Institutes of Health, CIRM supports innovative research programs focused on accelerating treatments to patients with unmet medical needs.

 In addition, CIRM has also supported the construction of state-of-the-art facilities that were needed in order to build the infrastructure and perform research without the restrictions that came with federal funding under President George W. Bush.

 CIRM has specifically targeted areas that will help push stem cell research toward the clinic.
 Our SEED grants pulled more scientists into stem cell research than ever before, and the Comprehensive awards supported leading stem cell scientists already in California.
 CIRM encouraged young faculty to commit their labs to stem cell science through two rounds of New Faculty awards.
 Finally, training grants and the Bridges and SPARK Educational awards ensure a next generation of stem cell scientists and laboratory personnel to fill the needs of a growing stem cell research sector in California.

 In January 2015, CIRM launched a new process for awarding funding.
 Called CIRM 2.0, the new system greatly accelerated the review of grant applications and the execution of contracts for successful applicants.
 The new system increases the involvement of patients and makes CIRM an active partner with funded project teams going forward.

 This NPR story discusses the value of stem cell funding in California:

 Stem cell research has the potential to treat diseases that are currently burdened with high health care costs—especially chronic conditions such as heart disease, Alzheimer’s disease or diabetes, the costs of which threaten to cripple the healthcare system.
 Even if a stem cell-based therapy doesn’t entirely cure a disease, reducing its impact would be an enormous economic benefit.